Accelerating Robotic Reinforcement Learning with Agent Guidance

 Abstract

 Reinforcement Learning (RL) offers a powerful paradigm for autonomous robots to master generalist manipulation skills through trial-and-error.
-However, its real-world application is stifled by severe sample inefficiency.
+However, its real-world application is stifled by low sample efficiency.
 Recent Human-in-the-Loop (HIL) methods accelerate training by using human corrections, yet this approach faces a scalability barrier.
-Reliance on human supervisors imposes a 1:1 supervision ratio that limits fleet expansion, suffers from operator fatigue over extended sessions, and introduces high variance due to inconsistent human proficiency.
+Reliance on human supervisors imposes a 1:1 supervision ratio that limits scalability, suffers from operator fatigue over extended sessions, and introduces high variance due to inconsistent human proficiency.

 Pipeline